Nina Douglas-Hamilton, Duchess of Hamilton: Animal welfare

 Duchess of Hamilton was a co-founder in 1906 of the Animal Defence and Anti-Vivisection Society, with Lizzy Lind af Hageby, a society which set up three veterinary hospitals for horses during World War I, and campaigned against cruelty to animals including the use of animals in war.
 In 1912, she became a founder of the Scottish Society for the Prevention of Vivisection, which went on to become Advocates for Animals.
 She also established Ferne Animal Sanctuary, at Ferne House in Dorset, the estate she and her husband owned.
 She compiled an illustrated book related to the sanctuary called Chronicles of Ferne, published in 1951.
 At the beginning of the Second World War she opposed pet-culling that was being encouraged by civil defence authorities, that led to what became known as the "British pet massacre" in 1939 and 1940, and caused her to shelter many cats at Ferne.

 Douglas-Hamilton was an advocate of humane slaughter.
-She campaigned for "human killers" and opposed the use of the knife and poleaxe in the slaughterhouse.
+She campaigned for "humane killers" and opposed the use of the knife and poleaxe in the slaughterhouse.
 In 1925, it was reported that she had witnessed 52 animals being slaughtered in a single afternoon in pursuance of the statutory use of the humane killer.

 Douglas-Hamilton was chief promoter of the Animal Defence Society's "Model Humane Abattoir", established in Letchworth in 1928.
 The humane abattoir received many donations.
 On creation of the humane abattoir, Douglas-Hamilton commented that "in a civilized country, a slaughterhouse need not be a place of horror, into which animals are driven by kicks and tail-twistings.
 We ask for mercy to animals, for decency, for cleanliness, and, above all a swift and painless death".
 Douglas-Hamilton was a vegetarian in her personal life but in 1928 became the head of a humane butcher's shop.
 In 1931, she stated that "we should ask for the first step to needful reform.
 This is the use in every slaughterhouse of the mechanically operated humane killer, through which death is made swift and painless".

 In May 1950, she opened a maternity home for cats at her Dorset home, where she looked after 40 cats that were mostly strays.
 In June 1950, she attended an international animal welfare conference at Genova.
 She was a member of the Council of Justice to Animals (Humane Slaughter Association).